scorelab/OpenDF/README.md

 ======
 [![Build Status](https://travis-ci.org/scorelab/OpenDF.svg?branch=master)](https://travis-ci.org/scorelab/OpenDF)

-Nowadays, digital forensic tools are often used to investigate cyper crimes which are becoming more and more frequent.
-In the world of digital forensics, the more powerful tool one has, easier it is to gather evidences.
-We aim to develop a powerful Digital Forensics tool which has the power of cloud computing to enable investigaters to mine the evidences effectively and generate reports more successfully.
+Nowadays, digital forensic tools are often used to investigate cyber crimes which are becoming more and more frequent.
+In the world of digital forensics, the more powerful tool one has, the easier it is to gather evidence.
+We aim to develop a powerful Digital Forensics tool which has the power of cloud computing to enable investigators to mine the evidence effectively and generate reports more successfully.
 Refer [Wiki](https://github.com/scorelab/OpenDF/wiki)

 ### Technologies Used: